puppetlabs/tasks-hands-on-lab/5-writing-tasks/README.md

 If you're targeting Windows nodes then you might prefer to implement the task in PowerShell.

-1. save the following file as `modules/exercise5/tasks/print.ps1`
+1. Save the following file as `modules/exercise5/tasks/print.ps1`

     ```powershell
     Write-Output "$env:computername received the message: $env:PT_message"